zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

     | **type**: str

   {property}
-    Additional properties of the partition, as described in the data model of the 'Partition' object in the :term:\`HMC API\` book.
+    Additional properties of the partition, as described in the data model of the 'Partition' object in the \ :ref:`HMC API <HMC API>`\  book.
 The property names have hyphens (-) as described in that book.

     | **type**: raw